 In 2009 the festival was on hiatus as the organization was rebuilt from scratch by a cadre of recent enthusiasts and board members from its early years.
 The new board established a nonprofit organization—Ashland New Plays Festival, Inc.—with zero dollars in the bank.
 Because the 2009 call for scripts had been canceled, it was too late to mount a full-scale national festival, but the new board presented the ANPF Student Spotlight (four staged one-act plays) and a remount of EM Lewis’s Song of Extinction (ANPF 2008) at OSF’s Carpenter Hall as fundraisers.
 In 2010 the traditional festival was back, and the organization has been growing steadily ever since.

-Ashland New Plays Festival has remained a small but vital force in the community for nearly a quarter century.
+Ashland New Plays Festival has remained a small but vital force in the community for over a quarter century.
 This success is a reflection of the many people who recognize the value of theater in their lives and believe in the need for a continuous search for new works.
 ANPF has given scores of playwrights from far and wide the forum to have their fledgling works read before a supportive, knowledgeable, and insightful audience.

 ANPF has made its mark both locally and nationally, and from the very beginning three key elements have been necessary for a successful festival: the selection of exciting new plays by exceptional playwrights, world-class directors and actors who bring life to the pages, and the many people behind the scenes who do their parts to make ANPF one of the premier new play festivals in the country.